movementkitchen/website/src/pages/index.md

 - Rebuild your core postpartum - 6 weeks or 20 years after the baby
 - Find a way to train and get stronger with a pelvic organ prolapse
 - Carry your children, lift weights, climb, hike, dance, surf, feeling confident and comfortable in your body
-- Return to competitive sports.
+- Return to competitive sports

 Wherever you are, we will work together to create an action plan with weekly milestones to help you reach your health and fitness goals.